Logizel/opencode-timeout-handler/README.md

 When using free-tier or "limitless" LLMs (like Nemotron 3 Ultra Free), API providers will frequently drop the connection during heavy file edits, throwing an `upstream idle timeout exceeded` error.

-Unlike other auto-resume plugins that blindly spam the `continue` command on every single broken tool call—trapping you in a hallucination loop—this plugin is hyper-targeted.
+Unlike other auto-resume plugins that blindly spam the `continue` command on every single broken tool call-trapping you in a hallucination loop-this plugin is hyper-targeted.
 It globally tracks your active session ID and **only** intervenes when a genuine network timeout occurs, running completely silently in the background.

 ## Features